-Throughout much of its 50+ year history, the Central African Republic has experienced violence, rebellions, and coups (four of the country’s five presidents since independence were removed from power through unconstitutional means).
+Throughout much of its 50+ year history, the Central African Republic has experienced violence, rebellions, and coups (four of the country’s five presidents since independence were removed from power through non-constitutional means).
 Despite vast natural resources, CAR is one of the poorest countries in the world.
-Armed incursions by foreign militia and rebel groups (including the LRA, led by Joseph Kony) particularly on the borders with Sudan/Dafur, South Sudan, the DRC, and Chad, contribute to instability.
+Armed incursions by foreign militia and rebel groups, particularly on the borders with Sudan/Darfur, South Sudan, the DRC, and Chad, contribute to instability.
 The United Nations has had political and peace missions in CAR for more than 15 years.

 In December 2012, violence escalated in the CAR.
 The Séléka rebel coalition (a loose alliance of three predominantly Muslim rebel groups) emerged, unhappy over the lack of implementation of previous peace agreements (both the 13 April 2007 peace agreement with the government and the 2008 Libreville Comprehensive Peace Agreement).
 Beginning on 10 December 2012, Séléka attacked and seized control of several towns in northern CAR, prompting Security Council attention and press statements on 19 and 27 December condemning the attacks.
 Intervention by Chad and the Economic Community of Central African States (ECCAS) led to negotiations with the Bozizé government in January 2013; a ceasefire agreement and the Libreville Agreements of 11 January 2013 initiating a three-year power-sharing arrangement in which a National Transition Council (NTC) would form a unity government (endorsed in UNSCR 2088, 24 January 2013).

 The plan failed, however.
-Bozizé refused to engage in peaceful transition; ECCAS failed to monitor the agreement; Séléka maintained advantage on the ground; and fighting resumed.
-Rebels seized power 24 March 2013 causing President Francois Bozizé to flee; Séléka rebel leader Michel Djotodia became president.
+Bozizé refused to engage in a peaceful transition process; ECCAS failed to monitor the agreement; Séléka maintained advantage on the ground; and fighting resumed.
+Rebels seized power in the country on 24 March 2013, causing President Francois Bozizé to flee; Séléka rebel leader Michel Djotodia became president.
 On 25 March, the AU suspended CAR and imposed sanctions (travel restrictions and an asset freeze) on seven Séléka leaders.
 The Kimberley Process suspended CAR from trading in diamonds in May 2013.

 Séléka’s rise also pushed the conflict in a sectarian direction, fueling tensions between Christians (80% of the population) and the minority Muslim population.
 Although President Djotodia dissolved the Séléka rebel coalition in September 2013, members of the group dispersed into the countryside and committed atrocities.
-Executions, rape and looting by ex-Séléka fighters after the disbanding fomented religious tension while Christian (“anti-Balaka”) militias were formed to fight the Muslim Séléka.
+Executions, rape, and looting by ex-Séléka fighters fomented religious tension and Christian (“anti-Balaka”) militias were formed to fight the Muslim Séléka.

 On 10 October 2013, the Security Council adopted UNSCR 2121, reinforcing the United Nations Integrated Peacebuilding Office in CAR (BINUCA) and expressing readiness to consider “appropriate measures” against those fueling violence.
 The Council also supported deployment of the African-led International Support Mission in the Central African Republic (MISCA), reinforcing and strengthening the joint efforts of the AU and ECCAS.

-The analysis of the Central African Republic (CAR) case is divided into the following episodes (navigatable via the numbers in the top bar):
+The analysis of the Central African Republic (CAR) case is divided into the following episodes (also navigable via the numbers in the top bar):